simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Creating-Surveys/Creating-Surveys.md

 one result for each recorder.

-The hierarchy of results corresponds closely to the input model hierarchy of task and steps, as you can see here:
+The hierarchy of results corresponds closely to the input model hierarchy of task and steps as you can see here:

 <center>
 <figure>